aershov24/FSC_Candidates_Test/README.md

 💡**Hint**: When exploring some topic look at the `Table of Content` to get a sense on what subtopics you can cover

-# How To Format Interview Question
+# How To Format Interview Questions

 All interview questions must be formatted using those rules: